 Our cannabis is organically grown indoors in organic, living soil under energy-saving LED lights using aquaponics.
 We are Canada’s first Clean Green Certified cannabis producer.

 Living soil is an all-natural growing medium that is free from synthetic amendments.
 It contains only natural nutrients that rely on the symbiotic relationship between microorganisms and the cannabis plant’s root system.
 Research shows that plants grown in living soil are healthier and less prone to pests and disease.

-Reef is the recreational brand of cannabis licence holder, Aqualitas.
+Reef Organic is the recreational brand of cannabis license holder, Aqualitas.
 Aqualitas provides organically grown medical cannabis to registered clients with medical authorization.
 For more information, please visit www.aqualitas.ca

 Do you sell cannabis oil?

 Yes – we currently offer Tranquil High CBD Organic Oil, as well as Surge high THC oil in the recreational market under Reef Organic.